 Tom is owner of Backflow Services of La Mesa and has taught plumbing and backflow prevention technology at numerous community colleges.
 He has held leadership positions with the American Waterworks Association and the La Mesa Chamber of Commerce.
 Tom is an active volunteer with the San Diego Model A Club and Stand Up for Kids teen homeless shelter.

-Dr. Michael W. Hager has been in the museum profession since 1965, located from coast to coast, including serving as President & CEO of the San Diego Natural History Museum until retiring on June 30, 2016.
+Dr. Michael W. Hager has been in the museum profession since graduating from Grinnell College in 1965.
+Dr. Hager earned a B.A. in Biology from Grinnell College and a Ph.D. in Geology from the University of Wyoming.
+His academic specialty is paleontology and his administrative specialty is Strategic Planning and Development.
+He has been President & CEO of the San Diego Natural History Museum for 25 years, retiring on June 30, 2016.
 He is also the Executive Producer of “Ocean Oasis”, a film about Baja California filmed in IMAX and “A Reef Reborn”, a film about the restoration of Cabo Pulmo in Baja California, filmed in 3D.
-He was President of CinemaCorp of the Californias from 2000-2016.
-His academic specialty is paleontology and his administrative specialty is Strategic Planning and Development.
 He is married to Denise and has two grown children and four grandchildren.

 Cheryl is a retired educator, business owner, and former director of the Heritage of the Americas Museum in El Cajon.
 She has served on the boards of Historic Highway 80 Foundation, Rancho San Diego/Jamul Chamber of Commerce, and Grossmont College Foundation.
 She was recognized as Rotarian of the Year in 2007 and 2012 for the Rancho San Diego Rotary.